feigningfigure/WDI_NYC_Apr14_String/w01/d02/Readme.md

 ###Air Conditioning
 - Define a function that takes, as arguments, the current temperature, whether or not the A/C is functional, and a desired temperature.
-    -If the air conditioner is functional and the current temperature is above the the desired temperature... display "Turn on the A/C Please"
+- If the air conditioner is functional and the current temperature is above the the desired temperature... display "Turn on the A/C Please"
-    -If the air conditioner is non-functional and the current temperature is above the the desired temperature... display "Fix the A/C now!
+- If the air conditioner is non-functional and the current temperature is above the the desired temperature... display "Fix the A/C now!
 It's hot!"
-    -If the air conditioner is non-functional and the current temperature is below the the desired temperature... display "Fix the A/C whenever you have the chance...
+- If the air conditioner is non-functional and the current temperature is below the the desired temperature... display "Fix the A/C whenever you have the chance...
 It's cool...Brrrrrrr."

 ###City Boroughs